 8. In Spring 328 BC, Alexander splits up his army in five sections for a clean-up operation.
 Hephaistion sweeps the Panj River Valley, Ptolemy the Vaksh River, Perdiccas the Karfernigan, Coenus the Surkhan and Alexander marches to Maracanda where his generals will join him afterwards.

-9. Till August 328 BC Alexander is busy subduing the Sogdians once again.
+9. Until August 328 BC Alexander is busy subduing the Sogdians once again.
 In mopping up the Polytimetus Valley (today’s Zeravshan River), Alexander probably went as far as Bukhara and even Merv in today’s Turkmenistan where he founded his Alexandria Margiana (it seems no “Alexandria” was ever founded without the king being present).

 10. In Autumn 328 BC, the head of Spitamenes is brought to Alexander.
 The army is being divided between Bactra (Balkh), Nautaca and Maracanda (Samarkand) because Spitamenes had destroyed the winter provisions in Bactra.
 Alexander spent the winter of 328/327 BC in Maracanda-Afrasiab.
 Murder of Cleitos.